Preparing Yourself and House for Winter, Part Two

 • Stock up on clean, dry firewood and store away from the house to keep rodents at a distance.

-• Keep the damper closed when fireplace is not in use.
+• Keep the damper closed when the fireplace is not in use.

 • If you use the fireplace frequently, think about installing an insert as it will blow heat into the room and limit heat loss up the chimney.
 Again this will improve energy efficiency.